BobTheBobCatt/PMD_Sunpath/readme.md

 * Palika
 * Audino

-Other custom sprites and animations come from the master [PMD Sprite Repository](https://sprites.pmdcollab.org/) and were not custom made for this mod.
+Other custom animations and sprites come from the [PMD Sprite Repository](https://sprites.pmdcollab.org/) and were not custom made for this mod.

 If you helped in some way and aren't listed here, please let me know.